Skip to content

 Introduction

-In a Kubernetes cluster, when using DaemonSet-deployed DataKit to collect metrics, traces, and log data, the best way to improve interaction performance between Pods and DataKit is to deploy DataKit on the same node as the Pod.
-With DaemonSet-deployed DataKit, each node in the cluster runs one DataKit instance.
-Routing traffic to the DataKit on the same node can achieve local data collection.
+In a Kubernetes cluster, when using DaemonSet-deployed DataKit to collect metrics, traces, and log data, the best way to improve interaction performance between Pods and DataKit is to use the DataKit deployed on the same node as the Pod to collect these data.
+With DataKit deployed via DaemonSet, each node in the cluster will start one DataKit.
+Simply routing traffic to the DataKit on that node enables data collection from the same node.

 image

-In Kubernetes Service resources, there is a field called "externalTrafficPolicy" that can be set to either Cluster or Local policies.
-This external policy requires the service type to be NodePort or LoadBalancer.
+In the Kubernetes Service resource, there is a field called "externalTrafficPolicy" which can be set to either Cluster or Local policies.
+Using this external policy requires that the service type of the Service be NodePort or LoadBalancer.

-1. Cluster: Traffic can be forwarded to Pods on other nodes; this is the default mode.
+1. Cluster: Traffic can be forwarded to Pods on other nodes, which is the default mode.

-2. Local: Traffic is only sent to Pods on the local node.
+2. Local: Traffic is only sent to Pods on the local machine.

-In the default Cluster mode, Kube-proxy receives request traffic and performs SNAT (source network address translation) during forwarding, changing the source IP to the node's IP to ensure the request returns via the original path.
-In Local mode, Kube-proxy forwards requests while retaining the source IP and only forwards to Pods on the local node, never across nodes.
+By default, in Cluster mode, Kube-proxy receives request traffic and performs SNAT (source network address translation) during forwarding, changing the source IP to the node's IP.
+This ensures that requests return along the original path.
+After switching to Local mode, Kube-proxy retains the source IP during request forwarding and forwards only to Pods on the local node, never across nodes.

 Installation and Deployment